 There are many different types of machines that fall under the umbrella category of forklift.
 They involve different sizes, reach capabilities, and are designed for different purposes.
 One of these devices is the man lift, which is used on a variety of worksites to increase the efficiency and productivity, while ensuring safer working processes when operated by employees with a man lift certification.

 Man lifts are used every day in warehouses, construction sites, lumber yards and other industrial settings.
 And just like forklifts, pallet jacks and aerial lifts, your manlift operators require the proper training, which means OSHA man lift certification.
 If your workers lack basic man lift training, lost productivity is only the start; your employees are also more likely to be involved with accidents.

 If your worksite is visited by OSHA and your man lift safety program isn’t up to speed, expensive fines and negative PR from costly legal action are just a few possible outcomes.
-Make sure your workers are given the best opportunity to succeed – and be safe – with OSHA-approved man lift certification from CertifyMe.net.
+Make sure your workers are given the best opportunity to succeed – and be safe – with OSHA-compliant man lift certification from CertifyMe.net.

 According to OSHA, a man lift is a revolving device consisting of a power-driven endless belt that moves in one direction.
 It has steps and landing pads at the entrance and exit of the belt with handholds for workers to keep themselves balanced.
 Man lifts are designed to carry workers from floor to floor in a safe and efficient manner, often in parking garages and construction sites.
 Only employees have access to man lifts, and they come with their own safety protocols for personnel to avoid accidents.

 You many have noticed manlifts in big box retail and home improvement centers like Home Depot, Lowe’s, and similar outlets.
 All of these workers are required to receive manlift safety training, per OSHA’s manlift training requirements.